shimamoto/airframe/airframe/README.md

 ## Designing Applications with Airframe

-When writing an application, these concerns below are often unrelated to the core applcation logic:
+When writing an application, these concerns below are often unrelated to the core application logic:
 - How to build service objects.
 - How to configure services.
 - How to manage life cycle of service objects.

 Airframe allows separating these concerns into `Design`.
 For example, when writing service A and B in the following figure, you should be able to focus only direct dependencies.
 In this example DBClient and FluentdLogger are the direct dependencies of A and B.

 ![image](https://wvlet.org/airframe/img/airframe/build-service-objects.png)

 When building objects A and B, we usually need to think about the other indirect dependencies like ConnectionPool, HttpClient, DB, etc. By injecting dependencies using `bind[X]` syntax (left), we can effectively forget about there indirect dependencies (right):

 ![image](https://wvlet.org/airframe/img/airframe/code-example.png)